 Temporary Total Disability (TTD) provides wage replacement and medical care for workers temporarily unable to work.

-Temporary Partial Disability (TPD) assists injured workers returning to work with reduced earnings.
+Temporary Partial Disability (TPD) provides disability benefits for injured workers returning to work with reduced earnings.

 Permanent Partial Disability (PPD) provides benefits to workers with permanent impairments.